pingxue-hfut/sd-bnn/README.md

 # SD-BNN

-This project is the PyTorch implementation of our CVPR 2021 submission paper : Self-Distribution Binary Neural Networks.
+This project is the PyTorch implementation of our paper : Self-Distribution Binary Neural Networks.

 **Binarization:** It is consistent with other BNNs tha we binarize all other convolutional layers except for the first and last layers of the networks.